AdobeDocs/workfront.it-IT/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. Nel campo Nome collaboratore immettere un nome per il collaboratore.
 Questo è il nome visualizzato nell&#39;elenco degli assegnatari disponibili per un&#39;attività.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Seleziona il marchio e la linea guida del marchio che utilizzerà.
+1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Seleziona il marchio e la linea guida del marchio che utilizzerà.
 1. Fai clic su **Salva**.

 ## Gestisci collaboratori IA